Please consult the online course catalog for complete course information and descriptions.

 Course registration information can be found on the Student Information Services (SIS) website.

 There are four semesters of required classes for the physics PhD and for the astronomy and astrophysics PhD that must be passed with a grade of B- or better.
 Students are strongly encouraged to complete these requirements in their first year, although they may be deferred until the second year under certain circumstances.
-Some of the required classes may be waived, at the discretion of the first-year adviser, if the student has successfully completed a comparable class elsewhere.
+Students who have passed an equivalent graduate course at another institution may request a waiver by contacting the JHU faculty member teaching the corresponding course and supplying all requested information (syllabi, transcripts, examples of homework and exams, etc).
 The requirements are as follows:

 - Involvement in research in every semester in which the student is enrolled